Exploring Nature. Expanding Knowledge.

 Volunteer With Us

-We coordinate the Dhofar Biodiversity Monitoring Program to track the health of Dhofar’s biodiversity.
+From 2027, will will coordinate the Dhofar Biodiversity Monitoring Program to track the health of Dhofar’s biodiversity.
 By doing this, we can understand how it responds to conservation and development actions and climate change.
-Our fully equipped field station relocates annually, cycling through Dhofar’s three spectacular mountain ranges over a rolling three-year period.
+Our fully equipped field station will relocate annually, cycling through Dhofar’s three spectacular mountain ranges over a rolling three-year period.

 • "If there be any region in Arabia entitled to the epithet 'Happy,' other than the Yemen, whose glories were well known to the ancients, it is this province of Dhufar, an Arcadia of luxuriant forests that clothe steep mountains overlooking the sea, of perennial streams and sunny meadows, of wide vistas and verdant glades."